-- Cash on hand is up as a result of excess amounts due to the sending schools for the lack of expenditures being reduced as a result of COVID-19 - The difference in accounts receivable is a result of the amount due for the modular home of \$37,930, and payments due from 3rd parties in the amount of \$47,894. - The difference in federal and state subsidies receivable is mostly due to the balance of the Perkins grant that was due in the amount of \$42,263. - Changes capital assets were described in the capital asset section above and amounted to \$489,358.
+- Cash on hand is down as a result of decreased amounts due to the sending schools. - The difference in accounts receivable is a result of the amount due for the modular home of \$37,930 from 19-20 school year and payments due from 3rd parties in the amount of \$47,894. - The difference in federal and state subsidies receivable is mostly due to the balance of the Perkins grant that was due in the amount of \$42,263 for 19-20 school year. - Prepaid expenses went up due to insurance payments in advance in the 20-21 school year in the amount of \$42,065. - Changes capital assets were described in the capital asset section above and amounted to \$610,707.

-- The investment in health consortium is up as a direct result of a good year in the self-funded participation in the NOREBT health consortium. - Accounts payable is down because we had a VEX robot ordered for \$26,520, the new entrance was \$13,262, Truck repair of \$10,976 and the payment on the PA system of \$37,173 were in 2018-2019 and not in the current year. - Intergovernmental payables were up due to an increase in the amount due to the sending schools. - Compensated absences is up substantially due to the new teacher contract that paid more for unused sick days for future years. - Capital Lease is less by the amount of the payment that was made during the year.
+- The investment in health consortium is up as a direct result of a good year in the self-funded participation in the NOREBT health consortium. - Accounts payable is up because we had Diesel engine on order for HERT in the amount of \$53,900. - Intergovernmental payables were down as a result of a decrease in the amount due to the sending schools. - Accrued Salaries are down in direct relation to an employee who chose lump sum. - Capital Lease is less by the amount of the payment that was made during the year.